TMoCo/TMoCo.github.io/pages/portfolio/DeferredRenderer.markdown

 permalink: "/Vulkan_Deferred_Renderer/"
 repo: "VulkanRenderer"
 order: 4
-excerpt: A C++ deferred renderer for viewing gltf models with physically based shading and shadow mapping, written with Vulkan API.
+excerpt: A C++ deferred renderer for viewing gltf models with physically based shading and shadow mapping, written with the Vulkan API.
 ---
 <!-- main content -->
 The Vulkan deferred renderer was originally a piece of coursework made for my master's high performance graphics module.